modir/using-laminas-framework-book/version2/docs/filters.md

 // The expected output is 'March 22, 2014 3:36 PM'.
 ~~~

-I> Internally, the @`DateTimeFormatter` filter uses the `DateTime` class from the PHP standard
+> Internally, the @`DateTimeFormatter` filter uses the `DateTime` class from the PHP standard
-I> library for converting and formatting dates.
+> library for converting and formatting dates.
 For available date formats, please refer to the
-I> PHP documentation for the `DateTime` class.
+> PHP documentation for the `DateTime` class.

 ### Filters Performing Manipulations on a File Path